01 of 09

 Indian-born and London-based chef Atul Kochhar became the first Indian chef to win a Michelin star while head chef at London's Tamarind, in 2001.
 One of his own London restaurants, Benares, in Mayfair, won him a second.
 Today he is a television regular with restaurants in Madrid, Dubai, Mumbai and on P&O Cruise ships.

 Fortunately you don't have to travel that far to sample his cooking.
-If you are looking for a day out of London with an unusual modern Indian meal, Kochhar's empire extends to Sindhu at the Macdonald Compleat Angler Hotel (check TripAdvisor reviews) in Marlow, Buckinghamshire and Indian Essence in Pettswood, Kent, a southeast London suburb.
+If you are looking for a day out of London with an unusual modern Indian meal, Kochhar's empire extends to Sindhu at the Macdonald Compleat Angler Hotel (check TripAdvisor reviews) in Marlow, Buckinghamshire, Indian Essence in Pettswood, Kent, a southeast London suburb and Hawkyns Amersham at the historic Crown Inn.
+Movie fans might recognize the Crown from Four Weddings and a Funeral.
+Amersham is at the end of the London Underground's Metropolitan and City Line, so while it is outside of London, you don't have to travel very far.

 The Nitty Gritty